How to apply

 - Official WEST-B Basic Skills Test score report or passing SAT or ACT scores

-- Three letters of recommendation (academic, professional, school based)
+- Three completed recommendation forms (academic, professional, school based)

 - Documentation of experience working with children